jebaliWafa/Flight-Data-Analytics-and-Anomaly-Detection/README.md

-# Flight Data Analytics Pipeline
+# Flight Data Analytics and Anomaly Detection

 ## Overview
 This repository contains two projects developed to process and analyze real-time flight data from the **OpenSky API** using **Azure services** and **Apache Spark**.